-Risk management roles and responsibilities in the Group are organised around the three lines of defence model:
+Risk management roles and responsibilities in the mBank Group are organised around the three lines of defence scheme:

 - The first line of defence consists of Business (business lines) responsible for risk and capital management.
-The task of the Business is to take risk and capital into account in all its decisions and within the boundaries of risk appetite defined for the Group. - The second line of defence where Risk (risk management area), IT Security and Compliance are major players, assists the Business by creating risk management strategy for each risk and appropriate policies that give guidance to the Business while taking risk minded decisions.
-The main goal for the second line functions is to support the Business with the implementation of the strategies and policies and to create oversight over the Group's control environment and risk exposure.

-The third line of defence is Internal Audit, ensuring independent assessment of the first and the second lines of defence.
+The task of the Business is to take risk and capital into account in all their decisions and within the boundaries of risk appetite defined for the Group. - The second line of defence where Risk (risk management area), IT, Security and Compliance are major players, assists the Business by creating risk management strategy for each risk and appropriate policies that give guidance to the Business while taking risk minded decisions.
+The main goal for the second line of defence is to support the Business with the implementation of the strategies and policies and to supervise control functions within the Group and risk exposure. - The third line of defence is Internal Audit, ensuring independent assessment of the first and the second lines of defence.